 You have no timeouts.

-You know, we should count down the number of days to live free or die, because that's all I when you compare and contrast the failures of socialism, what these democrats have done to damage this country the last you know four years.
+You know, we should count down the number of days to live free or die because that's all I, when you compare and contrast the failures of socialism, what these Democrats have done to damage this country the last four years, what a destructive force they have been, what a destructive force the media has been, what a destructive force socialism has been, and the poverty that has been, you know,

 I lay it all out and live free or die.

-And when you compare and contrast what the 2020 new Green Deal Democratic radical socialists are about with their accomplices in the mob versus what Donald Trump is gonna do and what he's done, it has never been a clearer choice than what we have now.
+And when you compare and contrast what the 2020 new Green Deal Democratic radical socialists are about with their accomplices in the mob versus what Donald Trump is going to do and what he's done, there's never been a clearer choice than what we have now.

-Once you give this this is the whole point of the book, too.
+Once you get, this is the whole point of the book, too.

 You give false security.

-The reality is failure in poverty and misery and loss of freedom.
+The reality is failure and poverty and misery and loss of freedom.

 A lot of them have been calling about your book because it rings true with them because they've actually lived the experience in a country that doesn't give what our country gives so handily to everybody.

-And that's that's what live for your die is really talking about.
+And that's what Live Free Your Die is really talking about.

 It's saying this is why America is so exceptional.